fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Warren J. Belasco, _Appetite for Change_, 43-67 (3: Radical Therapy).
 - Warren J. Belasco, _Appetite for Change_, 111-31 (5: The Orthodox Defense).

+"%}

-{% include alert.html class='warning' title='No reading response' text="
+{% include alert.html class='warning' title='EXTRA CREDIT reading response' text="
-Nothing due specifically on these readings today.
-There will be an extra credit reading/lecture quiz.
+As previously promised, there is no required posting for today.
+But I'd love to hear your thoughts on the Whalen article.
+A coherent response (200--250 words) will get you 2 extra credit points.
 "%}